Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation

 \subsection{Keyline Markers}

 Elastomer transparency creates two marker detection challenges: (i) degraded detectability: conventional solid markers become invisible against matching backgrounds; (ii) noisy detections: environmental objects with blob-like appearances generate false detections.
-To address the detectability issue, we introduce \textbf{keyline markers}: two concentric circles with contrasting colors, ensuring the inner edge remains visible as a detectable ``keyline'' regardless of background.
+To address the detectability issue, we introduce \textit{keyline markers}: two concentric circles with contrasting colors, ensuring the inner edge remains visible as a detectable ``keyline'' regardless of background.

 As shown in \cref{fig:tacthru-umi-system}ab, the markers are fabricated by sequentially painting inner circles (black, $r_\text{in} = \SI{0.6}{mm}$) and outer circles (white, $r_\text{out} = \SI{1.0}{mm}$) using laser-cut masks.
-We deploy $N_m = 64$ markers with \SI{3.5}{mm} spacing on our \SI{40}{mm} $\times$ \SI{40}{mm} elastomer.
+We deploy $N_m = 64$ markers with spacing $d_\text{marker}=$\SI{3.5}{mm} ($\tilde{d}_\text{marker}$ = \SI{51}{px} in pixel coordinate) on our \SI{40}{mm} $\times$ \SI{40}{mm} elastomer.
 Design constraints include: camera focus distance that enables both marker detection and visual perception, marker size that balances detectability with minimal visual occlusion, and spacing that exceeds the maximum marker deviation to prevent tracking ambiguity.